jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Connect-Dashboard.md

 ## II. dashboard Identity Authentication
 User identity authentication is required for viewing the resource information of cluster in dashboad;
 **Take the token of the admin service account as an example, with the specific methods of operation as follows:**
-1. View all secrets in kube-system namespace:
+1. Create a new token (steps optional)

 `
+kubectl create serviceaccount admin-user -n kube-system
+`

+`
+kubectl create clusterrolebinding admin-user --serviceaccount=kube-system:admin-user --clusterrole=cluster-admin
+`

+2. View all secrets in kube-system namespace:
+`
 kubectl get secret -n kube-system
 `
 ![](https://github.com/jdcloudcom/cn/blob/edit/image/Elastic-Compute/JCS-for-Kubernetes/admintoken列表.png)
-2. Check the secret details of the admin service account.
+3. Check the secret details of the admin service account.
 The cluster is admin-user-token-b6djq, and the b6djq part should be replaced according to its own cluster:
 `
 kubectl describe secret admin-user-token-b6djq -n kube-system `
 ![](https://github.com/jdcloudcom/cn/blob/edit/image/Elastic-Compute/JCS-for-Kubernetes/查看admintoken.png)
-3. Copy the corresponding token information in the Data entry into the dashboard window token input box, and click OK;
+4. Copy the corresponding token information in the Data entry into the dashboard window token input box, and click OK;
 ![](https://github.com/jdcloudcom/cn/blob/edit/image/Elastic-Compute/JCS-for-Kubernetes/输入令牌.png)

-4. You can also add token information to the config file user item, and then you can choose Kubeconfig for identity authentication.
+You can also add token information to the config file user item, and then you can choose Kubeconfig for identity authentication.

   [1]: https://docs.jdcloud.com/en/jcs-for-kubernetes/connect-to-cluster